bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 You need to include JDBC driver in Tomcat classpath:

 * Change to Tomcat libraries directory: `cd /usr/share/tomcat8/lib`
-* Install `wget` tool in order to be able to download JDBC driver: `sudo aptitude install wget`
+* Install `wget` tool in order to be able to download JDBC driver: `sudo apt install wget`
 * Download the JDBC driver: `sudo wget http://jdbc.postgresql.org/download/postgresql-42.2.5.jar`

 ## Bonita Platform

 ### Download and unzip the Bonita deploy bundle

-Download the Bonita deploy bundle from the [Customer Portal](https://customer.bonitasoft.com/) (Subscription editions) or get the [Community edtion](http://www.bonitasoft.com/downloads-v2).
-Instructions below will be given for Bonita Subscription Pack.
-You can easily adapt files and folder names to your edition.
+Download the Bonita Tomcat bundle from the [Customer Portal](https://customer.bonitasoft.com/) (Subscription editions) or get the [Community edition](http://www.bonitasoft.com/downloads-v2).
+Instructions below will be given for Bonita Subscription.
+You can easily adapt files and folder names to the Community edition.

 * Go to Bonitasoft [Customer Portal](https://customer.bonitasoft.com/)
 * In **Download** menu, click on _**Request a download**_
 * Select your version and click on _**Access download page**_ button
 * On the download page, go to the **Deploying Server Components** section
-* Click on _**Download BonitaSubscription-x.y.z-deploy.zip**_ link.
+* Click on _**Download BonitaSubscription-x.y.z-tomcat.zip**_ link.
 If your server only has a terminal available you can copy the link and use `wget` to download the file or use SSH with `scp` command to copy the file from another computer.
-* Make sure that the `BonitaSubscription-x.y.z-deploy.zip` is located in your home folder (e.g. `/home/osuser`).
+* Make sure that the `BonitaSubscription-x.y.z-tomcat.zip` file is located in your home folder (e.g. `/home/osuser`).
 If you type `cd ~ && ls` you should see the file listed.
-* Make sure the `unzip` command is installed: `sudo aptitude install unzip`
+* Make sure the `unzip` command is installed: `sudo apt install unzip`
-* Unzip the deploy bundle: `unzip -q BonitaSubscription-x.y.z-deploy.zip`
+* Unzip the Tomcat bundle: `unzip -q BonitaSubscription-x.y.z-tomcat.zip`

-Finally, make sure that the user that runs the Tomcat server, is the owner of all Bonita "home" files:

 * Change folders and files ownership: `sudo chown -R tomcat8:tomcat8 /opt/bonita`